SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 These are blocks of information declaring a compensation that an **eligible** data wallet can claim and get.
 They may represent on-chain rewards like an NFT as well as web2 rewards like a ticket for a soccer game.

-The whole purpose of SDQL query evaluation is to determine **eligiblity for a compensation** of a given data wallet.
-Starting from user permissions and user data, ad instances and insight instances are calculated to be used as tokens in a compensation logic expression.
+The whole purpose of compensation logic is to determine **eligiblity for a compensation** of a given data wallet.
+Starting from user permissions and user data, ad instances and insight instances are evaluated and calculated to satisfy the compensation logic.

 Even if a data wallet can provide a valid ad signature for $aN and a valid insight data for $iN, if $aN or $iN cannot fully satisfy a compensation logic, then data wallet will not get any compensations.
-In these situations data wallet is not expected to expose any data to an insight platform because there is no rewards to claim.

 Hence compensations are the final stage of evaluation.
 They each come with one logic expression that must be satisfied to claim that compensation.
 Compensation logic can only reference ad instances ($aN) and insight instances ($iN).